Rules for Rummy

 • 5–6 players: 6 cards each

-The remaining cards are placed face-down as a draw pile.
-The top card is flipped over to start the discard pile.
+Place the remaining cards face-down as a draw pile.
+Flip the top card face-up to start the discard pile.

 Combinations

-A combination is a series of at least 3 cards placed on the table.
+A combination is a group of at least 3 cards laid on the table.
 There are two types:

-• A group of three or four cards with the same rank.
+• Three or four cards of the same rank.
 For example ♥️A ♠️A ♦️A

-• A sequence of three or more cards in numerical order of the same suit.
+• Three or more cards in numerical order of the same suit.
 For example ♣️3 ♣️4 ♣️5

 Gameplay

-Start with the player to the left of the dealer.
-On their turn, a player must draw one card from either the draw pile or the discard pile.
-They may then lay down combinations of at least three matching cards or a sequence of three or more in the same suit.
-Cards can also be added to existing combinations, regardless of who laid them down.
+Play starts with the player to the left of the dealer.
+On their turn, a player draws one card from either the draw pile or the discard pile.
+They may then lay down combinations of at least three matching cards, or a sequence of three or more cards in the same suit.
+Cards can also be added to combinations already on the table, regardless of who laid them down.
 End the turn by discarding one card face-up to the discard pile.

-If a player discards a card that could have been used in a table combination, the first player to shout RUMMY may take that card into their hand.
+If a player discards a card that could have been added to a combination on the table, the first player to shout RUMMY may take that card into their hand.

 Ending the Round

 The round ends when a player has played all their cards and ends their turn by discarding one final card.
-It is not allowed to end the game by playing your last card as part of a table combination.
+You cannot end the game by playing your last card as part of a table combination.

 Scoring